Scroll to bottom of page forNews, Highlights and Events

-The Joint Base Cape Cod (JBCC) is a full scale, joint-use base home to four military commands training for missions at home and overseas, conducting airborne search and rescue missions, and intelligence command and control.
+The Joint Base Cape Cod (JBCC) is a full scale, joint-use base home to five military commands training for missions at home and overseas, conducting airborne search and rescue missions, and intelligence command and control.

 To the right is an aerial photo of Tactical Training Base (TTB) Kelley, dedicated to SGT Michael J. Kelley.
 The training base replicates a forward operating base soldiers occupy when deployed overseas in places like Afghanistan.